Robert-3491/content-aggregator/README.md

-# Movies scraper to be used on a NAS in Docker with VPN
+# Movies scraper

+To be used in Docker with VPN on a NAS
+C# backend and React/Ts frontend.
+Backend uses Selenium for scraping.

 Removes from results: